Caning of Charles Sumner: Aftermath

-Massachusetts Representative Anson Burlingame publicly humiliated Brooks by goading him into challenging Burlingame to a duel, only to set conditions designed to intimidate Brooks into backing down.
-(As the challenged party, Burlingame, who was a crack shot, had the choice of weapons and dueling ground.
+Massachusetts Representative Anson Burlingame publicly humiliated Brooks by goading him into challenging Burlingame to a duel, only to set conditions designed to intimidate Brooks into backing down: As the challenged party, Burlingame, who was a crack shot, had the choice of weapons and dueling ground.
 He selected rifles on the Canada side of Niagara Falls, where U.S. anti-dueling laws would not apply.
-Brooks withdrew his challenge, claiming that he did not want to expose himself to the risk of violence by traveling through Northern states to get to Niagara Falls.)
+Brooks withdrew his challenge, claiming that he did not want to expose himself to the risk of violence by traveling through Northern states to get to Niagara Falls.

 Senator Henry Wilson, Sumner's colleague from Massachusetts, called the beating by Brooks "brutal, murderous, and cowardly", and in response Brooks challenged Wilson to a duel.
 Wilson declined, saying that he could not legally or by personal conviction participate, and calling dueling "the lingering relic of a barbarous civilization".
-In reference to a rumor that Brooks might attack him in the Senate, Wilson told the press "I have sought no controversy, and I seek none, but I shall go where duty requires, uninfluenced by threats of any kind."
+In reference to a rumor that Brooks might attack him in the Senate, Wilson told the press, "I have sought no controversy, and I seek none, but I shall go where duty requires, uninfluenced by threats of any kind."
 Wilson continued to perform his Senate duties, and Brooks did not make good on his threat.

-Historian William Gienapp has concluded that Brooks' "assault was of critical importance in transforming the struggling Republican party into a major political force".

 Southerners mocked Sumner, claiming he was faking his injuries.
 They argued that the cane Brooks used was not heavy enough to inflict severe injuries.
 They also claimed that Brooks had not hit Sumner more than a few times, and had not hit him hard enough to cause serious health concerns.
 In fact, Sumner suffered head trauma that caused him chronic, debilitating pain for the rest of his life and symptoms consistent with what is now called traumatic brain injury and post-traumatic stress disorder; he spent three years convalescing before returning to his Senate seat.
 Massachusetts pointedly did not replace him, and left his empty desk in the Senate as a visible reminder of the incident.
 The state legislature reelected him in 1857, even though he was unable to take his seat until 1859.